DreamingRaven/nemesyst/README.md

 # RavenRecSyst

-Warning: this project has not yet reached all its intended functionality, and the documentation still needs further additions; To be ready for normal usage will take time so some of the examples may not work currently.
-If you see anything glaringly wrong please do open an issue, thanks.
-GR
+Please note: The examples in ./examples folder are still being written, in particular the movilense 20 million (ml_20m).
+This documentation is also in the process of being further updated with more examples and adding to testing and prediction sections.
+If you have any issues or see anything glaringly wrong please open an issue.

 ## Introduction